darkoBill/SevenBridgesRestAPI/README.md

-# Create a REST API in Spring Boot with MYSQL
+# REST API in Spring Boot with MYSQL
 *Small "restlike" API that mimics some basic functionalities of Twitter.*

 1. create a DB schema from SQL script